-The purpose of this checklist is to provide employers with a roadmap for planning and conducting an equal pay analysis.
-Bear in mind that conducting an equal pay analysis under state laws can involve different criteria than the federal standards.
+The purpose of this checklist is to provide employers with a roadmap for planning and conducting an equal pay evaluation.
+Bear in mind that conducting an equal evaluation under state laws can involve different criteria than the federal standards.

-Step 1: Creating a plan
+Step 1: Creating a Plan